 SECTION 3.
 FACULTY RANKS

 The following ranks in the university educational staff are hereby established: president, vice president, dean, director of libraries, professor, (including distinguished professor and university professor), associate professor, assistant professor, instructor, librarian, associate librarian, and assistant librarian.
 Auxiliary ranks may be designated by adding the prefatory word "research," "clinical," "lecturer," "adjunct," or visiting" to the respective academic ranks of professor, associate professor, assistant professor, instructor, librarian, associate librarian, or assistant librarian.

 SECTION 4.
 UNIVERSITY FACULTIES AND COUNCILS

-The following faculties and councils are hereby established in the University of Utah: the university faculty, the school and college faculties, the Academic Senate, the Graduate Council, the Council of Academic Deans, the Administrative Council, and the school or college councils as describe in Faculty Regulations.
+The following faculties and councils are hereby established in the University of Utah: the university faculty, the school and college faculties, the Academic Senate, the Graduate Council, the Undergraduate Council, the Council of Academic Deans, and the school or college councils as describe in Faculty Regulations.

 Approved: Academic Senate 4/7/03 Approved: Board of Trustees 6/9/03

+Editorially revised 7/27/04

+M01

+Rev. 7